-Among new HIV treatment recommendations, all adult patients should be offered antiretroviral therapyJuly 22nd, 2012 in HIV & AIDS /
+Among new HIV treatment recommendations, all adult patients should be offered antiretroviral therapyJuly 22, 2012 in Medicine & Health / HIV & AIDS

 Included in the 2012 International Antiviral Society-USA panel recommendations for human immunodeficiency virus (HIV) patient care is that all adult patients, regardless of CD4 cell count, should be offered antiretroviral therapy (ART), according to an article in the July 25 issue of JAMA, a theme issue on HIV/AIDS.
 Other new recommendations include changes in therapeutic options and modifications in the timing and choice of ART for patients with an opportunistic illness such as tuberculosis.